 "Rising Stars" is a special program designed specifically for young dancers Age 2 1/2 to 7.
 Five levels of combination classes plus supplemental styles provide each child with an understanding of the basic dance skills they will need to "graduate" into the Academy.
 Class focus is on creativity, movement, motor skills, rhythm and musicality- as well as social skills.

 2's in Tutus: This class provides a basic introduction to ballet and creative movement.
 A 45 minute class designed to introduce music and movement, develop listening skills and gain comfort with a classroom setting.
 We request all caregivers remain in the lobby during the duration of the class.
 Ages 20 months through 2 years.

 Combo 1: This class provides a basic introduction into tap and ballet.
 A portion of an hour-long class is also devoted to "song & dance" as well as tumbling skills and structural strengthening exercises.
 First year Pre-K, students should be 3 by December 1st.

 Combo 2: A follow-up to Combo 1, all dance styles remain the same, but feature a more challenging syllabus.
 Second year Pre-K, students should be 4 by December 1st.

 Combo 3: Replaces tumbling with a first look into jazz.
 The class remains an hour, but still provides a solid foundation for all three styles of dance.
 Kindergarten level, students should be 5 be December 1st.

 Combo 4: A one hour class devoted solely to Tap/Jazz, featuring more advanced class work.
 This class can be supplemented with Pre-Ballet.
 Ages 5.5-6

-Combo 5: A one hour and 15 minute class with instruction in Tap and Jazz.
+Combo 5: A one hour class with instruction in Tap and Jazz.
 This class is in preparation for "graduating" into Academy level classes.
 Students will participate in 2 recital routines, with the purchase of a single 2-in-1 recital costume!
 This class can be supplemented with Pre-Ballet.
 Ages 6-7

 Pre-Ballet: A 45-minute classical ballet class designed to supplement the Combo 4 and 5 syllabus, where Ballet is no longer part of the cirriculum.
 This class can be taken on it's own or in addition to a Combo or Hip Hop class.
 Ages 5.5 -7